-Offered in England, Wales and Northern Ireland, PGCEs are designed to enhance and increase academic training, preparing students for life as a teacher.
-Usually taking one academic year to complete full time, and two years part time, securing a place can be competitive.
+Offered in England, Wales and Northern Ireland, PGCEs usually take one academic year to complete full time, and two years part time.

 What is a PGCE?

-A PGCE combines substantial school placements with studying the theory behind teaching and learning.
+A PGCE is a postgraduate course that combines substantial school placements with studying the theory behind teaching and learning.
 Most courses run from early September to July and take nine months to complete if studied full time.
-Some longer part-time and distance learning options are available.
+Some longer, part-time and distance learning options are available.

 PGCE courses can either be university or school-led and the majority of programmes lead to QTS, making you eligible to teach in a variety of countries.
 Scottish PGDE courses, and Welsh and Northern Irish PGCEs, are similar in structure to university-based programmes.